flawsv/apb/README.md

 </details>

-There is only one minor issue with this change and thats the Joker Tickets and APB$ icons disappearing in the inventory menu
+There is only one minor issue with this change and thats the Joker Tickets and APB$ icons disappearing in the inventory menu.

 ![missing icons](https://i.imgur.com/w8LlXkb.png)